IRIE-ISH : A community tribute and memorial to Dr Benjamin Zephaniah

 • Presentation from Acorns Children’s Hospice

-• Donations to Acorns will be encouraged
+• Donations to Acorns were actively encouraged

 If you already have an event scheduled, let us know here: